 7. Hatırla Sevgili (Remember My Love)

-A love story in the nostalgic era of Turkey and Istanbul.
+A love story in the nostalgic era of Türkiye and Istanbul.
 Especially shot in Büyük Ada, it shows a pretty vivid nostalgic theme.
 You can still visit Büyük Ada for it is a historical place even today, and even see the leading characters’ houses in real life.
 Büyük Ada tries to preserve every nostalgic thing it contains and because of that, it is a popular touristic place for domestic tourists too.
-In a harsh political era, two young people love each other but their families don’t allow them to marry.
+Two young people love each other but their families don’t allow them to marry.
 With the nostalgic environment of the time, and the love blocking old-time traditions many viewers all around the world loved this TV show.
 The nostalgia and the thing these lovers encounter together can be empathized easily by many.
 This alone makes this show one of the best Turkish dramas.

 8. Gümüş (Silver)

-Maybe the first of international Turkish serials, Silver made a huge rating around the world.
+Silver made a huge rating around the world.
 A man named Mehmet suffers severe depression from his fiancé’s accidental death.
-His grandfather cannot watch his suffering and decides to marry him with his childhood love, Gümüş.
+His grandfather cannot watch his suffering and wants him to marry his childhood love, Gümüş.
 After their marriage, a series of epic events begins to occur.
 From assassination attempts to kidnappings they face many hardships together.
 The ‘Turkish Brad Pitt’ Kıvanç Tatlıtuğ is the starred actor in this show, and alone made a huge fan community all around the world with this show.
 In the time that this show aired every week, people couldn’t even wait for dubbed versions.
 This might be the first of internationally watched popular Turkish series with English subtitles.
 The show shot in a popular villa near Bosphorus.
 This villa, named Abud Efendi Villa, was made in the years 1835 – 1855.
 The French Baron Vandeuvre moved into this villa in 1858 and lived here for forty years.
 And you can still see this building as it’s good as new.

 We made a list for those who wonder what the great city of Istanbul has to offer in tv shows.
 We hope this was helpful to you, and wish a good trip for those who are traveling to this marvelous city.
 See you in the next article.